OdysseasKr/TSExt/README.md

 Take note that on the right side, pin `B3` is connected to Insert->Backslash->Enter->Up->Down and *NOT* backspace.

 The pin for serial communication between the left and right Arduinos is `D3`

+The rotary encoder is connected to pins B2 and B6 on the left arduino.

 ### Flashing
 There are two Arduinos used in total, one for each side.
 Each arduino needs to be flashed with their own qmk firmware.
 To do this you will need a local installation of [qmk-firmware](https://github.com/qmk/qmk_firmware/).